gettalong/hexapdf/README.md

 [official installation documentation][rbinstall] for details.
 Note that you need Ruby version 2.4 or higher as prior versions are not supported!

-Apart from Ruby itself the HexaPDF library has no external dependencies.
-The `hexapdf` application has a dependency on `cmdparse`, a command line parsing library.
+Apart from Ruby itself the HexaPDF library has only one external dependency `geom2d` which is written and provided by the HexaPDF authors.
+The `hexapdf` application has an additional dependency on `cmdparse`, a command line parsing library.

 HexaPDF itself is distributed via Rubygems and therefore easily installable via `gem install hexapdf`.